-There is a cost to providing the Permit system through MiPermit - c.£1.18 for annual permits or c.10p per visitor permit.
+There is a cost to providing the Permit system through MiPermit - c.£1.18 for annual permits or c.10p per visitor permit (a total of c.£75k p.a.) as part of the automated service.

 This could be offset by either adding a booking fee/convenience fee, or adding this amount onto the annual permit price.

-In the short term, a booking/convenience fee would be simplest to implement.
-This is not yet proposed to be implemented due to the increases already planned.
+A booking/convenience fee would be simplest to implement, but it is not yet clear if the supplier can offer this service.